YuanGongND/ssast/README.md

 **Pretrain on custom dataset** \
 First, prepare the data files (the json and csv file) as described in [Data Preparation](#Data-Preparation). \
 Second, modify our pretraining scripts are in `src/pretrain/`.
+Unless you have a resource constraint, it is always better to pretrain a base model than a tiny/small model.
+If your downstream task is speech, we suggest to train a frame-based SSAST (i.e., follow `run_mask_frame.sh`), if the downstream task is audio, we suggest to train a patch-based SSAST (i.e., follow `run_mask_patch.sh`).
+It is good to train and compare both.

-Basically, the only things need to be changed is the following.
+From `src/pretrain/run_mask_{frame,patch}.sh`, basically, the only things need to be changed are the data part.
 ```python
 # your data json files
 tr_data=/data/sls/scratch/yuangong/sslast2/src/prep_data/audioset_librispeech.json